kylephillips/wp-nested-pages/readme.txt

 = 1.3.14 =
 * Minor bug fix – modal not appearing when last item in the trash (provided by ClementRoy)
+* Option added to hide the "Sync Menu" checkbox (visit Settings > Nested Pages > General to hide)
 * Updated Danish Translation (Thomas Blomberg)
+* Confirmed compatibility with WordPress v4.2

 = 1.3.13 =
 * Bug fix preventing some custom post types from being enabled